-Though, nowadays children get too little physical activity, Assistant of RSU Faculty of Rehabilitation and physiotherapist Dace Bērtule reveals that occasionally we fall into the other extreme – small children exercise too much and are engaged into particular physical activities that might harm their health in the long term.
+Although these days children get too little physical activity, Assistant of RSU Faculty of Rehabilitation and physiotherapist Dace Bērtule reveals that occasionally we fall into the other extreme – small children exercise too much and are engaged in particular physical activities that might harm their health in the long term.

-“However, a coin has two sides – two much of a good thing can do harm.
+“However, there is a flipside – two much of a good thing can do harm.
 Occasionally, when good intentions go too far, parents may face the situation when physical activities may harm their children, especially in the long term,” she continues.

 Ms Dace Bērtule stresses that “physical overload rarely occurs in pre-school children, as, unlike adults, their body responds to overload – children stop their physical activities, become naughty or start crying.
 Parent should simply listen to them, and children won’t suffer from overload.
 Problems occur when we start pushing them that may result in overload – both physical and emotional.
 No wonder children have eating and sleep disorders or misbehave. ”

 Another thing that is worth attention – parents should consider whether activities chosen for their children at an early age are oriented towards promoting their physical development.
 “In most cases activities offered to children at pre-school age are suitable.
 For example, traditional folk dance classes help young children develop coordination and balance, and it is very beneficial for them.
 Parents should be cautious when choosing activities associated with the development of such physical characteristics that might cause long-term harm to their health,” reminds Bērtule.